damianhakert/damianhakert.github.io/source/_posts/2014-03-06-gitlab-ci-4-dot-3-released.markdown

 ## Improvements

-### Build page is improved
+### The build page is improved

-Page not going into redirect loop any more.
-Content is updated properly.
+The page is not going into a redirect loop any more, so content is now updated properly.

 [![screenshot](/images/ci_4_3/build.png)](/images/ci_4_3/build.png)

 ### Project settings page

-We restyled project settings page so it looks much cleaner now
+We restyled the project settings page to make it look much cleaner.

 [![screenshot](/images/ci_4_3/edit.png)](/images/ci_4_3/edit.png)
 [![screenshot](/images/ci_4_3/edit2.png)](/images/ci_4_3/edit2.png)

 ### Runner page

-Runner page UI was improved to be more userfriendly
+The runner page UI was improved to be more user friendly.

 [![screenshot](/images/ci_4_3/runner.png)](/images/ci_4_3/runner.png)